pedalpress/pedalpress.github.io/README.md

 ![](pedalpress.png)

-## This site is currently under construction... but will soon house all sorts of bicycley goodness.
+## This site will soon house all sorts of bicycley goodness.

 ## What is Pedal Press?